altR3GAL/ThreeTrios/docs/README.txt

      - HumanPlayerTest: tests if the HumanPlayer class and all it's methods work.
      - HumanPlayerTest: tests if the MachinePLayer class and all it's methods work.
      - PlayerControllerTest: tests if the player controller and all it's important functions work.

+changes for part 3:
+ - tests:
+   - made all fields that were not private and could be private private
+   - added tests for model interface methods - getGameState(), getPlayer(), canBePlayed(), canBeFlipped(), getScore(), getOpponent(), getCurrentPlayer(), calculateScore()
+   - added tests for interface methods for the requested observations - gridSize, cellContents, getHand, getCellOwner

+ - code:
+   - added documentation for all methods, classes, and constructors that were missing them.
+   - changed:
+     - ThreeTriosTextView moved to view package and takes in readonly instead of full model
+   - added interface methods for the requested observations - gridSize, cellContents, getHand, getCellOwner
+   - added listening functionality to the view and model

+EXTRA CREDIT:
+extra credit strategies implemented:
+  - can find all of the in src.cs3500.threetrios.model
+    - LeastFlipsComputer
+    - MiniMaxComputer
+    - MergerComputer
+tests for extra credit strategies:
+  - can find all in test.cs3500.threetrios.model
+    - LeastFlipsComputerTest
+    - MiniMaxComputerTest
+    - MergerComputerTest

+Changes for part 2:
+    Added functionality/methods:
+    explain what functionality was missing, and why, and how you chose to add it.

+    - canBePlayed: this function was missing because during homework 5 we did not need a method to check if a certain location could be played since our cell's could already do that.
+We chose to add it by adding a getter method of sorts.
+    - getPlayer: this function was missing because during homework 5 we did not need a method to get the player at a certain location because our card class could already do something very similar to that.
+    We chose to add it by adding a getter method of sorts.
+    - canBeFlipped: this function was missing because during homework 5 we did not need a method to get the amount of cards a location can flip at the moment.
+We chose to add it through a recursive approach, similar but different to how we resolve battles.
+    - getScore: this was missing because during homework 5 we did not need a method to get the score of a specific player since we had a similar method calculateScore that did essentially that but decided a winner at the end.
+We decided to implement it in a similar way to calculateScore but only have it return the score of the desired player.
+    - getOpponent: this was missing because during homework 5 we did not need a method to get the opponent. we decided to implement it by using a getter method of sorts.
+    - getPlayer: this was missing because during homework 5 we did not need a method to get the current player because we had a value currentTurn that essentially did the same thing.
+We decided to implement it by using a getter method of sorts.
+    - getRedHand: this was missing because during homework 5 we did not need a method to get the red players hand since we already had a similar method getHand in the playerstructure that did the same thing.
+We decided to implement it by using a getter method of sorts
+    - getBlueHand: this was missing because during homework 5 we did not need a method to get the blue players hand since we already had a similar method getHand in the playerstructure that did the same thing.
+We decided to implement it by using a getter method of sorts
+    - Updated the viewing methods to allow the view to "read" the model.
+        - Refactored into the ReadOnlyModel

+    Changed methods and structures:
+    - moved PlayerStructure out of ThreeTriosModel and into it's own class since having an inner class made mocking impossible.
+The inner class would conflict when a computer/strategy would try to access it.

+Model Invarient:

+    A class invariant for ThreeTriosModel would be: gameStarted is only true if startGame has run.
+   1. This is a statement that can be answered with true or false.
+   2. This statement can be satisfied at all points in time.
+      When startGame has not run gameStarted
+      is false since the constructor sets it to false, meaning that any time before startGame is
+      called, gameStarted will be false.
+After startGame is called there are no other methods that
+      can alter the state of gameStarted.
+In addition, startGame cannot be called again while gameStarted is true, meaning that gameStarted can never be mutated again and therefore satisfy the invariant statement.
+   3. The constructor sets gameStarted to false, meaning that any time before startGame is called, gameStarted will be false, thus satisfying the invariant statement.
+   4. There are no methods other than the constructor and startGame that modify gameStarted, the only other times gameStarted is used it only being viewed, and thus cannot be changed.
+      Thus, there are no methods that invalidate the class invariant.